Funding opportunity

 Webinars

-The UK funders will host a webinar to specifically provide further information on the UK eligibility requirements.
+UK funders hosted a webinar to provide further information on the UK eligibility requirements.
+This webinar was held on 3 October 2024, 10:30am to 11:30am UK time.

 There was a DUT organised information session on 10 September 2024.
 More information about the DUT session, including a recording and slides will be made available on the DUT 2024 web page.